NOAA-OAR-WPO-SDII/Data-Forums/details/organizing-team.md

 ## Jonathon Mote

-Jonathon is a contractor supporting the Social Science Research Program in the Weather Program Office (WPO).
+Jonathon is a contractor supporting the Social Science Program in the Weather Program Office (WPO).
 While now a self-proclaimed data scientist, Jon has a background in sociology - which is where his passion for using data science to solve real-world problems originated.

 - Website: [WPO Bio](https://wpo.noaa.gov/team/jonathan-mote/)
 - Google Scholar: [Scholar Profile](https://scholar.google.com/citations?user=ZvqCWpsAAAAJ&hl=en&oi=ao)